navfour/ecotrans/README.md

 # EcoTrans: An interpretable large-scale Transformer-based model for macroeconomic forecasting with massive external multimodal data

-We proposed an An interpretable Transformer-based large model for  macroeconomic forecasting that can support massive external multimodal data feeds
+We propose EcoTrans, an open-source framework for macroeconomic forecasting with interpretability, using a Transformer-based large model that unifies external data interface to support massive multimodal information access.

-You can verify our model by real macroeconomic data in China, where you can open the related data in the`./data`.
-The sample data contains "GDP" and uses "AAA" as external data.
-You can choose the type of external data you want, and there is no limit to the amount of external data you can add.
-Datasets are composed of three column fields, `Unique_ID` indicates the type of data, `ds` means the time,`y` for data to be predicted, and `exgenous` for external data.
+The data is in `AAA`.
+The `XXX.csv` file is the example data.
+You can run it directly by running the `XXX.py` file.   `AAA` contains all 25 external data used in the experiment.

 EcoTrans has proposed an extensible external data access method.
-After testing, with the increase of external data access quantity, our method has stronger robustness than the baseline method
+After testing, with the increase of external data access quantity, our method has stronger robustness than the baseline method, and the model also has a certain degree of interpretability

 You can watch the performance of the model change by adjusting the relevant parameters in `GDPexample.py` and `config_function_ex`.
-In `GDPexample.py` we have rewrapped the hyperparameters of the model.
+It should be noted that our model supports long period prediction, but in our experiment the prediction time is 1.
+This means that the results of all test sets need to be implemented through a loop.
+See the comments in `XXX.py` for details
 ### Experiment

-We compare the performance of A, B and C in economic forecasting.
-Compared with B and C, our model has significantly improved
+Compared with the baseline method, our method has a significant improvement.
+Compared with the baseline method, our method has a significant improvement.
+With the increase of external data, our apparent robustness is also stronger.

 ![image](https://github.com/navfour/ecotrans/blob/main/img/img1.svg)